 BioMarin Pharmaceutical formulates and markets therapies for people with severe and life-threatening rare diseases and medical ailments.
 While the company’s revenue growth has seemingly stagnated over the past couple of years, it appears that the company’s development pipeline remains rather strong.
 Most recently, BioMarine got a positive CHMP opinion in Europe for ValRox for the treatment of Hemophilia type A.

 BioMarine has had a place in Baker Bros’ portfolio since Q2 2012.
 The position was left unchanged during the previous quarter.
-BioMarine is now Baker Bros’ fourth largest holding, with the fund owning 4.14% of the company’s outstanding shares.
+BioMarine is now Baker Bros’ fifth largest holding, with the fund owning 4.14% of the company’s outstanding shares.

 The Baker brothers have built a truly special hedge fund.
 Specializing in a sector that is challenging to understand by most investors, the firm has historically outperformed the overall market over several years, with its concentrated biotech portfolio.

-Performance over the past three years has lagged, but it could be a temporary phase for the fund, which after all focuses on long-term returns.
+Performance over the past three years has lagged, but it could be a temporary phase for the fund, which, after all, focuses on long-term returns.
 Investors that are familiar with biotech companies are likely to find some hidden gems amongst their holdings.

 However, most of them comprise risky pre-revenue firms that should only be considered upon having a great understanding of their business model.
 Retail investors should be wary of just “copying” the fund’s portfolio.